 It’s always going to be difficult to accurately estimate the price of a job, but there are steps you can take to avoid unwelcome surprises.

 Get at least three quotes for every job, and ask traders to provide a breakdown of the charges included in their quotes, so you can see where the money is going.
-You can find specific costing information on particular trades on our cost information pages.

 Costs can creep up in any project.
 Download our free checklist by clicking on the image below to ensure you’ve got the right areas covered from the start.